 Once the decision was made, we wasted no time.
 We sold all of our prized possessions (for peanuts!) as if the world was ending tomorrow, packed our bags and said our final goodbyes to Toronto at Pearson International Airport.

 After landing in Delhi, our birthplace, we experienced what you might call a honeymoon period, staying with my in-laws and enjoying a household full of maids, cooks and chauffeur-driven cars.
 (Should you have a chance to go yourself, these are the best things to do in Delhi.)

 As things turned out, Rajat’s new job was at a very senior management level, leading a large team of software and development professionals, and being the single point of contact for one of the company’s international banking clients.
-The client just so happened to be located in Canada – Toronto, to be precise.
+The client just so happened to be located in Canada‚—Toronto, to be precise.
 Almost as soon as he was hired, Rajat was on a plane to Toronto for his first client meeting.